sebdi/ellipse-fitting/README.md

 * M-Estimator (Cauchy)
 * Least Median of Squares

+You can test it online as a web service on [www.cloudrunner.eu](www.cloudrunner.eu/algorithm/172/ellipse-fitting/)!

 How to use
 -------------------
 Use the main.m file.
 You can use it like this: